aodhanlutetiae/dj/pivots.md

 # Pivot tables in spreadsheets

 > A pivot table reorders spreadsheet data so you can get answers that aren't immediately accessible because of how your spreadsheet is organised.
-Below is an example of the kind of operation a pivot table can carry out for you.
+Below is an example of the kind of operation a pivot table can carry out for you; the goal is simply to understand the operation that the pivot table is running for you.

 ---
 <br />